 I’m gonna keep this short and simple: When planting a rhododendron, ignore almost everything you’ve learned when it comes to planting in the garden (big deep hole).
 Rhododendrons and azaleas have fibrous roots that grow very close to the surface.
 Dig a big hole in the clay of the Piedmont for a rhododendron, and you’ve dug a drowning pit.

-Here's what you do: Dig a hole roughly 1/2 to 2/3 the depth of the root ball.
+Here’s what you do: Dig a hole roughly 1/2 to 2/3 the depth of the root ball.
 Set the rhododendron in the planting hole and then fill with a mix specific to rhododendrons and azaleas (acidic and loose).
-Fill in area around the rhododendron to height of original rootball.
+Fill in the area around the rhododendron to the height of original rootball.
 You will need to grade the inevitable mound gently away to avoid erosion problems.
 (Bonus: the method works with Oakleaf Hydrangeas as well, who also will not tolerate wet feet.).